grssilva/Easable/README.md

 ```
 self.position
 ```
-you get the correct value depening on the easing method
+you get the correct value depening on the easing method.

 ![screenshot](screenshot.gif)

+You can find all easing methods from the easing.rb class on [https://easings.net/](https://easings.net/)